 If you accidentally pass the command you wanted, you can move in the opposite direction by typing

-CTRL-s is actually mapped to suspend the terminal session.
+CTRL + S combination is mapped to suspend the terminal session.
 This will intercept any attempts to pass

-CTRL-s to bash, and will “freeze” your terminal.
-To unfreeze, simply type
+CTRL + S to bash, and will “freeze” your terminal.
+To unfreeze, type

-This suspend and resume feature is not needed in most modern terminals, and we can turn it off without any problem by typing:
+This suspend and resume feature is not needed in most modern terminals, and you can turn it off without any problem by running the following command:

 ~/.bashrc file to make this change permanent as well.

-A common scenario to find yourself in is to type in part of your command, and then realize that you have executed it previously and can search the history for it.
+A common scenario to find yourself in is to type in part of a command, only to then realize that you have executed it previously and can search the history for it.

 The correct way of searching using what is already on your command line is to move your cursor to the beginning of the line with